dolittle007/dolittle007.github.io/_posts/2016-09-13-RNA-seq-analysis.md

 {% highlight bash %}
 --stranded=<yes/no/reverse> # whether the data is from a strand-specific assay (default: yes)

 # For stranded=no, a read is considered overlapping with a feature regardless of whether it is mapped to the same or the opposite strand as the feature.
 For stranded=yes and single-end reads, the read has to be mapped to the same strand as the feature.
-For paired-end reads, the first read has to be on the same strand and the second read on the opposite strand.
-For stranded=reverse, these rules are reversed.
+For paired-end reads, the first read has to be on the same strand and the second read on the opposite strand **(Ligation method)**.
+For stranded=reverse, these rules are reversed **(dUTP method)**.
+[For strand issues discussion](http://databeauty.com/blog/opinion/2016/09/21/RNA-seq-strand-issues.html "RNA-seq strand issues")

 --a=<minaqual> # skip all reads with alignment quality lower than the given minimum value (default: 10 — Note: the default used to be 0 until version 0.5.4.)